SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 #### <a name="create-new-device-type"></a>Creating a new device protocol

-In the **Device protocols** page, click the **New device protocol** button.
+In the **Device protocols** page, click **New device protocol** in the top menu bar.
 The following window will open:

 ![Create new LoRa protocol](/guides/images/users-guide/actility/devmgmt-devicetypes-protocols-loranew.png)

-Select "LoRa" as the device protocol type, provide a name for it and click **Create**.
+Select **LoRa** as the device protocol type, provide a name for it and click **Create**.

-In the upcoming page, you determine the message type.
+Under **Message types**, specify the message types.
 LoRa devices can send messages of different types with different encodings per type.

 Select the way the message type is encoded in the **Source** dropdown box: